edannenberg/kubler/README.md

 #### On Mac OS X

-Standard install of bash in Mac OS X is too old.
+Standard version of bash in Mac OS X is too old.
 Easiest way to upgrade to a later version is to use _homebrew_, see https://brew.sh/.
 When homebrew is installed, update bash:
 ```
     $ brew install bash
 ```
 This will install an updated version of bash in ```/usr/local/bin/```.
 To make it your default shell, you need to edit "Advanced Options..." in _System Preferences_.
 Just right-click your user icon to find the option.

-Mac OS X also don't load ```~.bashrc``` by default, but uses ```~.bash_profile```, so when following the instructions below, make sure to edit the correct file.
+Also, Mac OS X does not load ```~.bashrc``` by default, but uses ```~.bash_profile```, so when following the instructions below, make sure to edit the correct file.

 #### Manual Installation